 b) The member type of the permutation and the member type of the template in the all from clause shall be compatible.

-c) The template in the all from clause as a whole shall not resolve into a matching mechanism other than a SpecificValue (see clause B.1.1), and its elements may resolve to the matching mechanisms SpecificValue, AnyElement and AnyElementsOrNone only.
+c) The template referenced in the all from clause as a whole shall not resolve into a matching mechanism other than a SpecificValue (see clause B.1.1) and it shall not contain permutations.

-d) Individual members of a permutation and elements of the template in the all from clause shall only be expressions, templates obeying to restriction c) above, and the AnyElement and AnyElementsOrNone matching mechanisms.

 Examples

 EXAMPLE 1: